 Before you start to paint, decide what you want the finished project to look like.
 If you want total coverage, you can thicken the paint a bit by letting it sit open for a few hours.
 To make a paint wash, thin the paint with water.
 The supplies you need are paint, brushes, fine-grit sandpaper, wax and lint-free wiping cloths.

 Step 1: Don’t sand or prime the existing surface, but do make sure it’s clean.
 If the surface has stains or a deep red wood stain such as cherry, you might need to apply a coat or two of shellac first so the stains don’t bleed through.

 Step 2: Apply the first coat of paint, brushing thinly or thickly to get the effect you want, and let it dry.
 If the item needs another coat, apply it as soon as the first is dry.

 Step 3: Once you’ve got the coverage you want, use fine-grit sandpaper to remove paint from the areas you want to expose.

 Step 4: Remove all the sanding dust with a damp cloth.

 Step 5: Use a brush and a cloth to apply the wax in small sections at a time.
 You may want to apply more than one coat of wax, depending on the desired sheen on the finished piece.
 Buff after each coat.

 Step 6: Let the wax set for as long as three weeks for a really durable finish.

-At Paintzen, our team of local house painters can expertly apply chalkboard or whiteboard paint to a surface in your home or office in as few as 72 hours.
+At Paintzen, our team of local house painters can expertly apply chalkboard or whiteboard paint to a surface in your home or office in as little as a week.
 You’ll have a modern and innovative space within days, and booking Paintzen is easier than wiping away extra chalk dust.
 We know where to source the best-quality chalkboard paint.
 And all our paint contractors have at least five years of painting experience and are background-checked and insured.